'Nobody can leave': Trapped Wuhan residents stock up

 READ: China deploys army medics to overwhelmed virus epicentre

-While there are restrictions on anyone leaving Wuhan, a few people were allowed to enter the city through the barricade: Desperately needed medical workers whose holidays were cut short to help overwhelmed hospital.
+While there are restrictions on anyone leaving Wuhan, a few people were allowed to enter the city through the barricade: Desperately needed medical workers whose holidays were cut short to help overwhelmed hospitals.

 An empty bus was allowed to pass the roadblock into Wuhan after showing documentation to the police at the roadblock.